Are you looking for some good monkey idioms?

 - Meaning: to waste time; to fool around.

-- Use In A Sentence: The movie isn’t until 5:00, but we are just going to monkey around downtime for a bit.
+- Use In A Sentence: The movie isn’t until 5:00 so we’ve decided to monkey around downtown for a bit.
+Want to come?

 18. A Monkey Bite